dinhomathias/Amc/Code-snippets.md

 ## Version 12 beta note
 This wiki page has been updated to work with the beta version 12 of the python-telegram-bot library.
-This version has proven to be generally generally stable enough for most usecases.
+This version has proven to be generally stable enough for most usecases.
 See [the v12 transistion guide](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Transition-guide-to-Version-12.0) for more info.
 If you're still using version 11.1.0, please see the [old version of this wiki page](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Code-snippets/d23093978b3c4a62bfc55e49b9ea80a4e568a73a).

 This page can be read on its own to find the code snippet you need right now.